FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Programming of Robot Trajectory Recording commands
 ************************************************************************

 Create a new user program "testRecord.lua", click "LT-Rec" to open the laser recording command addition page, and find the "weld data record", as shown in the figure.
-Select "Start recording", click "Add" button, and select “Stop recording”, and click "Add" button again; Finally click the "Apply" button.
+Select "Start recording", click "Add" button, and select "Stop recording", and click "Add" button again; Finally click the "Apply" button.

 .. figure:: robot_peripherals/115.png
    :align: center